What is EELS?

 • Distribution of near neighboring atoms (radial distribution function RDF) – Extended energy loss fine structure (ExELFS)

-In addition to these spectrally related signals, you can create images by filtering in energy space (e.g., allows only the zero-loss electrons to form the image) can improve the contrast and resolution of the image and create unique image contrast.
+In addition to these spectrally related signals, you can create images by filtering in energy space (e.g., allowing only the zero-loss electrons to form the image), which can improve the contrast and resolution of the image and create unique image contrast.

 EELS limitations